RalphAyala/github-tutorial/README.md

  * Then you must save adn do these things `git add` , `git commit -m` , and `git push` don't forget your message.
  * Then submit a pull request on your `Github` account.
  * Create a pull request on your account make sure its on "Branch: Master" that way you can submit your changes to the owner of that repo.
 So then the owner will decide if they like.
- One tip `git pull` is a command where any changes you made to your repo
+ One tip `git pull` is a command where you are pulling the changes someone has made to the repo.